CherrieP/flightradar24/README.md

 - Search for chromedriver.exe version XX (e.g. 96)
 - Place the exe file in a folder (preferably at root) and create environment PATH to that foder (e.g. C:/webdriver)

-This python code is written to only fetch the first 8 arrivals and departures with respect to the time code is called place this file in the same folder as your code
+This python code is written to only fetch the first 8 arrivals and departures with respect to the time code is called.
+Place this file in the same folder as your code

 ```py
 from flightradar import Schedule